 Qualified estimated payments should equal 25% of the total income tax due for the year.
-To avoid the penalty, the quarterly estimate must equal at least 25% of the final income tax liability for the prior taxable year or equal to the payments required under the annualized method.
+To avoid the penalty, the quarterly estimate must equal at least 25% of the final income tax liability for the prior taxable year, 25% of the final income tax liability for the current taxable year, or equal to the payments required under the annualized method.
+If this is the first taxable year of a corporation, no estimated tax payment is required.